RohankumarReddy/pixels-and-tags/README.md

 # 🌐 PIXELS AND TAGS

 Welcome to my personal web development journey!
-This repo documents everything I learn — from HTML basics to complete frontend projects and daily logs.
+This repo documents everything I learn — from HTML basics to complete frontend and backend based projects and daily logs.

 ---